Schräge Musik: Interwar years

-The Westland C.O.W.
-Gun Fighter (1930) and Vickers Type 161 (1931) were designed in response to Air Ministry specification F.29/27.
-This called for an interceptor fighter operating as a stable gun platform for the Coventry Ordnance Works 37 mm autocannon produced by the Coventry Ordnance Works (COW).
+The Westland COW Gun Fighter (1930) and Vickers Type 161 (1931) were designed in response to Air Ministry specification F.29/27.
+This called for an interceptor fighter operating as a stable gun platform for the 37 mm autocannon produced by the Coventry Ordnance Works (COW).

 The COW gun had been developed in 1918 for use in aircraft and had been tested on the Airco DH.4.
-The cannon fired 23 oz shells and was to be mounted at 45 deg or more above the horizontal.
+The cannon fired 23 oz shells and was to be mounted at 45° or more above the horizontal.
 The tactic was to fly below the target bomber or airship and fire upwards into it.
 Gun firing trials with both types went well, with no detriment to airframe or performance, although the Westland prototype displayed "alarming" handling characteristics.
-Neither the Type 161 nor its competitor, the Westland C.O.W.
-Gun Fighter were ordered, and no more was heard of this use of the aerial COW gun.
+Neither the Type 161 nor its competitor, the Westland COW Gun Fighter were ordered, and no more was heard of this use of the aerial COW gun.

 Similar logic lay behind the later Vickers Type 414 twin-engined fighter.
-This aircraft, which can be seen a natural successor to the Vickers COW gun fighter, combined a streamlined monoplane two-seater fighter airframe with a remotely controlled nose-mounted 40mm cannon that could be elevated for no-allowance shooting.
+This aircraft, which can be seen a natural successor to the Vickers COW gun fighter, combined a streamlined monoplane two-seater fighter airframe with a remotely controlled nose-mounted 40 mm cannon that could be elevated for no-allowance shooting.